What Affects the Early Stages of Innovation?

 How You Can Apply These Findings to Your Workplace

-You can now consider how your business would rank in terms of these cultural tendencies.
+Now, you can consider how your business might rank in terms of these cultural tendencies.

 For example, when it comes to scoring your company’s power distance, which statement do you agree with the most?